palminski/Challenge-1-Horiseon-Marketing/README.md

 when I did this it messsed up the styling a bit on the header due to the CSS refering to div instead of the new tag nav, so I went into that and adjusted it.

 I also added a  more descriptive title to the page and made a couple of small adjustments like removing unneccisary bits of code like a image tag that included an unneeded closing tag, as well as adding an ID to the search engine orginization section to the button at the top of the screen would jump to it.
 I also made clicking the Horiseon in the top left link to the index page.

+to consolidate the CSS I found all sections that had the same rules between all of them and turned them into a single rule.
+Most of these sections with multiple copies of the same rule were applying to different classes that were pretty unnecessary as all of the items being refered to shared their base tag (ie img or h2).
+I also made sure to remove these extra class declarations in the HTML file